Startups fail not because your wallet isn’t overflowing, it’s because you still need to work on People, Place & Product – Saloni Desai

 Your team has to have that energy to make everything smooth in between.
-A huge understanding is required over here.
+A vast understanding is required over here.

 Team unity is your best resource than any other resource.
-And I believe that scares resource also.
-Somewhere down the line, very fewer clients are getting the most powerful team.
+And I believe that scares resources also.
+Somewhere down the line, very fewer clients are getting the most potent team.

-Here team unity can be a great scares resource which you can win on.
+Here team unity can be a great scares resource that you can win on.

-Never push your team too hard where it becomes breathless for them.
+Never push your team too hard, where it becomes breathless for them.
 Too much pressure can kill your quality.
-Giving time for them to understand the work, understand the client’s need is necessary because everybody will have a different opinion.
+Giving time for them to understand the work, follow the client’s needs is necessary because everybody will have a different opinion.